The Geeze & Me

 NOTES FROM NANCY:

-Writing the show came out of an impulse on my part to re-join the theatre world by putting together a love story from Hedges' trove of brilliant unrecorded music.
+Writing the show came partly out of an impulse on my part to re-join the theatre world by putting together a love story from Hedges' trove of brilliant unrecorded music.
+Hedges simultaneously got a diagnosis about his vocal cords when the doc said: "Sing?
+I'm surprised you can even speak!"
 Months later, I (or was it was him?
-One loses track in collaboration) decided aging would be our focus.
+One loses track in collaboration) we decided aging would be our focus.
 We're both older now, each with various replacement parts (knees, hips) and aware of mortality nipping at our heels.
 Thus, the subject aligned with what we were experiencing firsthand.

-As a actress, I've had the good fortune to work with Garry Marshall, Edward Zwick, Ulu Grossbard, Dale Launer, Milton Katselas, Bobby Lyons -- many over the years, from whom I've picked up a thing or two.
+As an actress, I've had the good fortune to work with Garry Marshall, Edward Zwick, Ulu Grossbard, Dale Launer, Milton Katselas, Robert F. Lyons -- many over the years, from whom I've picked up so much.

 As a writer, I was hoping to bring energy to the musical landscape with something fresh and new: a story with an off-beat post-modern structure, exploring the territory of intimate relationships as we age, personal loss, and the crossroads of adaptation meets holding on.
 We plumb the ground of illness, sexuality, loneliness, personal dreams and anxieties.